Interview with Mia Coldheart, Crucified Barbara’s guitarist and vocalist

 How do you gauge the success of an album, now that the selling record numbers are not a real factor?

 It’s difficult to answer, I guess social media and live gigs are the way to see how the music is received.
 And of course the reviews from media.
+The large number of social media traffic is important.
+The pathsocial instagram review gives a detailed idea about the social media traffic boosting tools.

 Which are the opinions you care/fear the most, those you are willing to listen once you’ve got the CD out of the oven?
 Friends, family, fans, press…